 The best defensemen are tough, willing to sacrifice their bodies, and possess a combination of imposing physicality and smarts.
 They need to be able to deliver devastating hits, intercept passes, and block shots.
 But they also must recognize and understand what the opposing offense is trying to do and counteract it.

 When called on to play offense, defensemen must execute accurate, crisp passes and hard slap shots from the offensive blue line.

-The best goalies have outstanding hand-eye coordination, and should be extremely flexible, able to contort themselves into awkward positions to protect both posts at the same time, if need be.
+The best goalies have outstanding hand-eye coordination and should be extremely flexible, able to contort themselves into awkward positions to protect both posts at the same time if necessary.
 Bigger players have an advantage at the goalie position, but a goalie must also be quick, with excellent reflexes.
 Mental toughness is another key attribute of any successful goalie.
 When a goalie makes a mistake, the other team scores.
 Successful goalies must not get stuck on the last play, but rebound quickly and think of the next play.
 Goalies must cultivate short memories.

 They also wear specific goalie equipment, different than what forwards or defensemen wear.
 Goalie equipment is designed to protect goalies from incoming shots and to help them stop the puck.